art and nature

 It boasts an artistic heritage of priceless worth, including numerous monuments and museums such as the Duomo, Santa Croce, the Uffizi galleries, Ponte Vecchio, Piazza della Signoria and Palazzo Pitti, where visitors can admire the work of Cimabue, Giotto, Leonardo da Vinci and Michelangelo.

-There are plenty of public transport connections to the city, but if you are only going there for a day then we suggest you book a coach trip.
+There are plenty of public transport connections to the city, but if you are only going there for a day then we suggest you to book a coach trip.

 The capital of Italy